 When you own more than one property, the ones you don’t live in are known as investment properties.
 If you live in two of the properties during the year, the one you live in the least is judged to be an investment property.

-To help prevent people investing beyond their limits, and to make it easier for people who are only buying a home to live in, the Reserve Bank and the main New Zealand banks require a higher deposit if you’re buying a property as an investment.
+To help prevent people investing beyond their limits, and to make it easier for people who are only buying a home to live in, the Reserve Bank and the main New Zealand banks require a higher deposit if you’re buying an existing property, not a new-build, as an investment.

-The deposit required for investment properties is now 40% of the property’s value.
-That means the bank will only lend you up to 60% of its value, so the maximum loan-to-value ratio (LVR) on a second home is only 60%.
+Since 1 June 2023, the deposit required for existing homes as investment properties has been 35% of the property’s value.
+That means the bank will only lend you up to 65% of its value, so the maximum loan-to-value ratio (LVR) on a second home is only 65%.

 How to choose a good second house